pythings/PythingsCloud/README.md

-Setting the DJANGO_DEBUG mode causes to enable the development server in full mode, to have much more verbose 500 error pages with all the stack traces and context (the classic Django yellow page) and to have stack-traces logged on more than one line (by default they are logged one per line to play nice with log aggregation tools)
+Setting the DJANGO_DEBUG mode together with the DJANGO_DEV_SERVER causes to enable the development server in "full" dev mode, which means to have much more verbose 500 error pages with all the stack traces and their context (the classic Django yellow page), plus to have stack-traces logged on more than one line (by default they are logged one per line to play nice with log aggregation tools)